re-rxjs/react-rxjs.org/docs/core-concepts.md

 If you want to keep one of these streams alive for as long as you need, React-RxJS also exposes `useSubscribe(stream)` and `<Subscribe source$={stream}>{ content }</Subscribe>`, which will render `{ content }` only after it subscribed to `stream`.

-With the mental model of streams as a state, it's also worth noting that the observables returned by `bind` don't complete: If the source of that observable completes, it will keep the last value and replay it back to new subscribers, as a completion on the source means that there won't be more changes to that stream.
-Remember that if the subscriber count reaches 0, this state will be cleaned off and the subscription will restart when a new observer subscribes later on.
+With the mental model of "streams as state", it's also worth noting that the observables returned by `bind` won't complete: If the source of that observable completes, it will keep the last value and replay it back to new subscribers, as a completion on the source means that there won't be more changes to that stream.
+Remember that if the subscriber count reaches 0, this state will be cleaned up, and the subscription will restart when a new observer subscribes later on.

 ## Composing streams